 The lease controls situations whether pest control is needed or not and the conditions whenever pest control is indeed needed.
 You can always negotiate with your landlord and seek legal counsel if major conflicts arise.

 The law dictates that landlords should be able to provide a safe and habitable environment for the tenants.
-On issues like pest infestations, it is the landlord that is responsible for pest control at a rental property.
+On issues like pest infestations, it is the landlord who is responsible for pest control at a rental property.

 The responsibilities of the landlord always include the safety of the tenants, whether it means regularly having pest controls or treating the building for pests whenever necessary.